MicrosoftDocs/CordovaDocs/cordovadocs/first-steps/ios-guide.md

 4. Install the latest Long Term Support (LTS) version of **Node.js** from [nodejs.org](http://nodejs.org/).

+	> [!NOTE]
-	> **Note:** Microsoft recommends that you match the node version on the Mac to the node version in the Visual Studio Tools for Apache Cordova **Toolset** you're using in your Cordova application project.
+	> Microsoft recommends that you match the node version on the Mac to the node version in the Visual Studio Tools for Apache Cordova **Toolset** you're using in your Cordova application project.
 This may not be practical if you're regularly building Cordova applications using different toolsets, so try the LTS version first, and if you have node-related issues, investigate aligning node versions across the the Windows and Mac systems as part of the troubleshooting process.

 5. Open a new terminal window and execute the following command: